-The Defense Travel System is a travel management system for members throughout the Defense Department.
-“DTS is relied on by DOD travelers.
-More than 9,500 sites operate worldwide, and the security of these systems is mission-critical,” Jack Messer, the project lead for the Defense Manpower Data Center, said in a press release.
+DOD travelers rely on the Defense Travel System, whose security "is mission-critical,” Jack Messer, the project lead for the Defense Manpower Data Center, said in a press release.

 This is the latest iteration of the Hack the Pentagon program the military introduced in 2016.
 Hack the DTS resulted in hackers identifying 65 vulnerabilities — 29 of which were labeled as critical.

-The Defense Department has handed out about $300,000 in bug bounties to hackers who have found vulnerabilities since the Hack the Pentagon pilot.
-In order to execute these hackathons, the military has partnered with bug bounty programs like HackerOne as a way for hackers to target and point out vulnerabilities in their cyber security system.
+DOD has handed out about $300,000 in bug bounties to hackers who have found vulnerabilities since the Hack the Pentagon pilot.
+To execute these hackathons, the military has partnered with bug bounty programs like HackerOne as a way for hackers to target and point out vulnerabilities in its cybersecurity system.

-For each bug/vulnerability found, the Defense Department pays the hackers.
-Pentagon leaders have credited the program with saving the military millions by identifying vulnerabilities in their IT systems early.
-The program has found and repaired 3,000 different bugs and vulnerabilities thus far.
+These white hat hackers get paid by DOD for each vulnerability found.
+Pentagon leaders have credited the program with saving the military millions of dollars by identifying bugs in their IT systems early.
+The program has found and repaired 3,000 different flaws thus far.

-Hack the Pentagon was a bug bounty program created by the department of defense in early 2016 as a way to use white hat hackers to point out vulnerabilities and bugs of Internet-facing informational technology.
-The program was run by then Secretary of Defense Ash Carter, worked alongside HackerOne to resolve a total of 2,837 reports.
+Hack the Pentagon was a bug bounty program created by DOD in early 2016 as a way to use white hat hackers to point out IT vulnerabilities.
+The program was run by then-Secretary of Defense Ash Carter.

-"It's not a small sum, but if we had gone through the normal process of hiring an outside firm to do a security audit and vulnerability assessment, which is what we usually do, it would have cost us more than $1 million,” said former Defense Secretary Ash Carter in a speech, upon the pilot program’s release in 2016.
+"It's not a small sum, but if we had gone through the normal process of hiring an outside firm to do a security audit and vulnerability assessment, which is what we usually do, it would have cost us more than $1 million,” Carter said in a speech, upon the pilot program’s release in 2016.

 Hack the DHS Next

-Bug bounty programs will soon make the transition to the Department of Homeland Security.
-Congress recently passed the Hack the Department of Homeland Security Act on April 17.
+Bug bounty programs will soon make the transition to the Homeland Security Department.
+Congress passed the Hack the Department of Homeland Security Act on April 17.
 The legislation outlines and funds a bug bounty program for DHS similar to the military bug bounties.